scalastic/wizard/README.md

 # Wide Integration Locally with Delivery

 Wild stands for **Wide Integration Locally with Delivery**.
-Due to its ***Wild*** nature, it fills the gap between the developer and the CI/CD platform by allowing to run locally and on the build server the exact same integration and deployment scripts.
+Due to its ***Wild*** nature, it fills the gap between the developer and the CI/CD platform by allowing to run the exact same integration and deployment scripts locally and on the build server.

 Developers can test the operation of the CI/CD chain on their local station and no longer have to wait and wonder what will happen once their code is pushed on the integration servers.

 **Wild** fills the missing link of the DevOps approach and its *shift-left* principal herein.
 With **Wild** the shifts are so close to the developer that they no longer exist.
-This is where **Wild** can be described as ***shift-less*** framework.
+This is where **Wild** can be described as a ***shift-less*** framework.

 ----